Sudden Cardiac Arrest and Magnesium

 Torsades is a type of ventricular tachycardia that occurs in the setting of a prolonged QT interval.
 Torsades is a serious condition and can be life-threatening.

-Torsades is characterized by rapid, irregular QRS complexes which appear to be twisting around the ECG baseline.
+Torsades is characterized by rapid, irregular QRS complexes that appear to be twisting around the ECG baseline.

 Sometimes Torsades can resolve spontaneously.
 Sometimes Torsades can lead to ventricular fibrillation and death.